 - 3.1 The Borough's housing supply consists of the following components: - Sites with extant planning permission deemed to be deliverable within the next five years; - Site with a resolution to grant permission subject to the completion of a s106 agreement and deemed to be deliverable within the next five years; - Strategic allocations in the Local Plan (SADM Policies Plan and Elstree Way Corridor AA) considered deliverable within the next five years; and - Sites from the Housing and Economic Land Availability Assessment (HELAA), published in August 2019, which are deemed to be deliverable within the next five years - Windfall allowances where there is compelling evidence that they will provide a reliable source of supply, as demonstrated in the 2019 HELAA - 3.2 Most planning permissions continue to be implemented but even in an area of high housing demand, some residential permissions will inevitably lapse.
 To calculate lapse rates, planning permissions granted for schemes providing new housing units over the ten year period between 2006 and 2016 were reviewed.
-The method for calculating lapse rates is set out in the HELAA with the analysis leading to a lapse rate of 5% being applied. - 3.3 The table below summarises the 5 year land supply as at 1st April 2019.
+The method for calculating lapse rates is set out in the HELAA with the analysis leading to a lapse rate of 5% being applied. - 3.3 The table below summarises the 5 year land supply as of 1st April 2020.
+The windfall allowance is calculated on a 5 year rolling average based on previous completions (2015 to 2020).

-Table 3: Source of 5 year land supply
+Table 3: Source of 5 year land supply5

-Source of land supply Net units Planning Permissions under construction 572 Prior notifications under construction 68 Planning permissions\ 634 Prior notifications\ 187 HELAA sites \ 421 AAP (excl. sites with pp) 238 Local Plan allocations (excl. sites with pp) 34 Windfall allowance of 55 pa 275 2,429 Total
+Source of land supply Net units

+Planning Permissions under construction 406

+Prior notifications under construction 65

+Planning permissions 561

+Prior notifications 185

+HELAA sites 413

+AAP (excl. sites with pp) 238

+Local Plan allocations (excl. sites with pp) 34

+Windfall allowance of 59 pa HELAA 297

+Total 2199